KyleM157/jettywatch/index.markdown

 | 10:15  | L      |          0.77 |
 | 16:13  | H      |          4.7  |
 | 22:39  | L      |          0.2  |

+I have less confidence in forecasting for Saturday.
+There is still some long period swell mixing in (1.5'@13s or so) with a favorable SE swell direction.
+Our windswell at this point is smaller and very steep angled (3.5'@9s).
+Winds are going to be strong offshore at around 17kts.
+At this point, I'd expect stomach high surf for the morning but that could change.

+Notes: A lot of uncertainty at this point.
+I'd expect fairly small surf with strong offshore winds.
+The swell direction is likely to be favorable if conditions come together.
+The dropping tide in the morning is going to be the best window.

+Best Board: Groveler or Daily Driver depending on how fast the surf fades.
+Check back later.

 ---